 - What is Move Kannapolis Forward?
 Move Kannapolis Forward is the City’s broadest public policy document, setting forth the long-range vision for transportation, housing, development, the environment, the economy, and other related topics.
 The plan was adopted in March 2018 after a robust public input process that engaged hundreds of Kannapolis residents from across the City.
 Updating the City’s UDO is a major step toward implementing the plan’s policy direction.

 - How long will the rewrite process take?
-The rewrite process is expected to take approximately 22-24 months to complete.
+The rewrite process is expected to take a little over two years to complete.

 - Where can I learn more?
 This page is the central location for information about the project and to review work products as they are made available.
 It will be maintained and updated throughout the project.
 Individuals can sign up on the project email list to stay updated on meetings and major announcements.
 Information and project work products are also available at the Planning Department offices, located at 401 Laureate Way, Kannapolis, NC.